pj-pj-pj/at-eps-downloader/README.md

 # at-eps-downloader
-python script to download all adventure time episodes for binging (✿◡‿◡)
+python script to download all of a cartoon show episodes for binging (✿◡‿◡)